Alveolar Bone Preservation

 What Is Alveolar Bone Preservation?

-Alveolar bone preservation is a dental procedure that involves placing a bone graft material into the socket after a tooth extraction.
+Alveolar bone preservation is a dental procedure that involves placing a bone graft material into the tooth socket after a tooth extraction.
 The aim of this procedure is to preserve as much of the original bone ridge as possible to provide a stable foundation for a future dental implant.
 By maintaining the height and width of the alveolar bone, the patient is more likely to achieve a successful implant outcome both functionally and aesthetically.
 This procedure is often recommended for patients who are not yet ready for a dental implant, but are planning to replace a missing tooth in the near future.

 Before you deciding on whether Alveolar bone preservation is right for you, there are some things you should know: